 If you are on Vashon Island, specimens can be dropped off at 10925 SW Bank Road (green mailbox, first drive west of Augie's sign) in a blue cooler by the garage.

-As of 2010, the U. S. Fish and Wildlife Service, the source of federal regulations, allow specimen salvage with the intent of donating specimens to a permitted institution.
+As of 2010, the U. S. Fish and Wildlife Service, the source of federal regulations, allows specimen salvage with the intent of donating specimens to a permitted institution.
 The Washington Fish and Wildlife Department, the source of state regulations, still insists on salvage permits.
 If you intend more than incidental salvage, we can add you to our permit.

 Donations for collection development, outreach activities, and research are welcome.
 For commercial use of wing images, we are asking for a tax-deductible donation of $50 (or what you can afford).
 Contributions specifically for the wing collection will be used to enhance the collection by adding images and for image database development.
 If higher-resolution images are needed, we can supply them and provide quotes.
 For more information see contact information at right.